+B. Public Address System.

-Public address system.
-For use by driver, the system contains an inside speaker and/or an external speaker that is of special use when driver needs to caution pupils about surrounding dangers at school bus stops.
+1. For use by driver, the system shall contain an inside speaker and/or an external speaker that is of special use when driver needs to caution pupils about surrounding dangers at school bus stops.
 Inside speakers shall be recessed type.

+C. AM/FM Radio, CD Player.

-AM/FM radios, cassette players or CD players.
-If AM/FM radios, cassette players, or CD players are installed, they shall be properly mounted by the body manufacturer or local shop personnel.
-All wiring shall be properly connected and concealed and any speakers shall be of recessed type.
+1. Shall be properly mounted by the body manufacturer or local shop personnel.

+2. All wiring shall be properly connected and concealed and any speakers shall be of recessed type.

-No internal speakers, other than the driver’s communication systems, may be installed within 4 feet of the driver’s seat back in its rearmost upright position.
+3. No internal speakers, other than the driver’s communication systems, may be installed within 4 feet of the driver’s seat back in its rearmost upright position.

-Camera.
-Both The recording equipment and installation shall be subject to the Department of Education fleet assessment.
+D. Interior Camera Systems.

-The equipment must be installed in an area at the front of the bus.
+The recording equipment shall be The recording equipment shall be installed in an area at the front of the bus.

-The equipment is outside the federal head impact zone, FMVSS 222 (School Bus Passenger Seating and Crash Protection).
+The equipment shall be mounted outside the federal head impact zone, FMVSS 222 (School Bus Passenger Seating and Crash Protection).

-The equipment is located in an area not likely to cause student injury.
+The equipment shall be located in an area not likely to cause student injury.

-The equipment will have no sharp edges or projections.
+The equipment shall have no sharp edges or projections.

+E. Exterior Camera System Monitors.

+1. Exterior view camera systems may be installed to view areas of restricted visibility outside of the public school bus and shall meet the following criteria:

+a.
+Shall not be mounted where it blocks the driver view in any direction.

+b.
+Shall only activate when the bus is in reverse for a rear camera or when the bus is in park or has the turn signals activated for side cameras.

+c.
+Shall be automatically controlled without requiring driver action.

+d.
+The exterior camera system monitor may be incorporated as part of the interior rear view mirror and shall not interfere with the normal use of the mirror.

+F. Stop Arm Video Monitoring Systems.

-Video monitoring systems for passing stopped public school buses must include the minimum system requirements established by the Code of Virginia: a) must produce live digital and recorded video of vehicles being operated in violation of the Code; b) must produce a recorded image of the license plate; c) must record the activation status of at least one warning device (activation of either and/or the red traffic warning lights and the side stop sign) mounted on the school bus; d) and the time, date, and location of the vehicle when the image is recorded.
+1. Stop Arm video monitoring systems on public school buses shall include the minimum system requirements established by the Code of Virginia.

+a.
+The system shall produce live digital and recorded video of vehicles being operated in violation of the Code of Virginia.

+b.
+The system shall produce a recorded image of the license plate

+c.
+The system shall record the activation status of at least one warning device (activation of either and/or the red traffic warning lights and the side stop sign) mounted on the public school bus, and the time, date, and location of the vehicle when the image is recorded.

-1. the lettering on the side of the bus is not obscured.
+d.
+The system shall not obscure the lettering on the side of the bus.

-2. Must not impede or block any emergency exits.
+e.
+The system shall not impede or block any emergency exits.

-3. All wiring must not be mounted outside the side of the bus and not be mounted inside the driver/passenger area.
+f.
+Wiring shall not be mounted on the outside of the public school bus and shall not be mounted inside the driver/passenger area.

-.
-All roof and side mounting locations must be sealed to ensure no leaks.
+g.
+All roof and side mounting locations shall be sealed to ensure no leaks.

-5. System wiring separate from any emergency lights, alarms, etc.
+h.
+The system shall have separate wiring from any emergency lights, alarms, etc.

-6 .
-All exterior camera housings must be painted national school bus yellow .
+i.
+All exterior camera housings shall be painted NSBY.

-7. System operates automatically and does not require the e driver to activate it .
+j.
+The system shall operate automatically and , not require driver activation.

-8 .
-Vendor/manufacturer must provide documentation to the locality that the system is properly mounted and camera(s) are capturing clear video identifying a moving vehicle.
+k.
+Vendor/ Manufacturer shall provide documentation to the locality that the system is properly mounted and camera(s) are capturing clear video identifying a moving vehicle.

-9 .
-Vendor/manufacturer must warranty the complete system for at least 12 months after the locality accepts documentation of mounting.
+l.
+Vendor/ Manufacturer shall warranty the complete system for at least 12 months after the school division accepts documentation of mounting.

-10 .
-Exterior camera(s) must be designed to eliminate movement due to vandalism and rough roads.
+m.
+Exterior camera(s) shall be designed to eliminate movement due to vandalism and rough roads.

-41. Construction, Type B, C, and D Vehicles. es
+41. Construction, Types C and D Public School Buses